Baseball Toaster Catfish Stew

 by Ken Arneson

-I took my older daughter this afternoon to go see the new Wallace and Gromit movie, Curse of the Were-Rabbit.
-My younger daughter decided to stay home and watch baseball.
+I took my older kid this afternoon to go see the new Wallace and Gromit movie, Curse of the Were-Rabbit.
+My younger kid decided to stay home and watch baseball.
 She didn't care much for the other Wallace and Gromit cartoons.
 I think the satire/spoofing goes over her head, so she experiences the movies mostly on a literal level, which doesn't quite work for her.
 It's the difference between age five and age eight, I guess.

 When we left the house, Lance Berkman had just hit a grand slam in the 8th inning, to bring the Astros to within one run.